Dr. Walaa Kattan

 MIT Fellowship Research Abstract:

 In recent years, several studies measuring expression phenotypes using bulk or single-cell RNA-seq of PDAC tumors have identified prognostically-relevant transcriptional states: the more aggressive basal state and the less aggressive classical one.
 Our single-cell RNA sequencing data from primary tumor biopsies have revealed that both states can coexist in one tumor and longitudinal monitoring of patient-derived organoids (PDOs) has proven that cancer cells harbor plasticity whereby they can shift from one state to another as the surrounding environment changes (Raghavan et al. 2021 Cell).
 Importantly, cell state impacts therapeutic response: cells environmentally shifted into the classical state are more sensitive to chemotherapy while cells environmentally shifted into the basal state are more sensitive to targeted therapies such as MEK inhibitors.
-Thus, I am currently working on:
+My first project centers around understanding individualized tumors to ultimately determine the right course of diagnosis and treatment in a personalized medicine setting by:

 Professional Affiliations: